Lori Stewart Gonzalez: Ohio University Presidency

 In March 2023, Lori Stewart Gonzalez was unanimously elected by the Ohio University Board of Trustees to become the 23rd and first woman President in the institution's 219-year history.
 Her leadership took effect July 1, 2023 and she succeeded Hugh Sherman.
-Her inauguration took place October 18, 2023, and included an original music composition by her son J. Clay entitled "Our Place."
+Her inauguration took place October 18, 2023, and included an original music composition by her son John Clay Gonzalez entitled "Our Place."

 During her first year helming the university, President Stewart Gonzalez launched several high-profile projects.
 First was a community-wide dynamic strategy planning process to garner insights from stakeholders on the university's future over the next six years, and she charged four working groups to synthesize the ideas into actionable change.
 She delivered maiden speeches and toured the facilities at each regionalized campus to promote a "one university" organizational model and strengthen bonds with each of their unique towns; and she instituted University Updates, a monthly announcement and forum session held at the Baker University Center to provide administrative insights and share in community dialogues.
 Her first year's efforts were favorable with the Board of Trustees, and they voted to give her a raise.